Aug

 How Much Probate Costs With And Without A Will In Texas

-Many people are afraid of drawing up a Will and doing other estate planning because of the perceived high cost.
-The truth is, the cost of drawing up a Will is small compared to the cost of probate of an estate if you die without a Will.
+Many people are afraid of drawing up a Will and other estate planning documents because they think it's too expensive.
+The truth is, the cost of drawing up a Will or Trust is small compared to the cost of probate of an estate if you die without a Will.

-In this article, I will address the cost of probate in Texas.
+In this article, I will cover the cost of probate in Texas with and without a Will, as well as the cost of drafting a Will.
 You could be looking at much higher costs in other states.
 All these costs will vary depending on where you are.
-If you are in a big city, the costs may be higher.
+If you are in a big city in Texas, the costs may be higher.

 The Cost Of Drawing Up A Will